Parks Projects

 |

-Plans are underway for a new community park on Bawden Drive located east of Leslie Street and north of Elgin Mills Road East.
-The park includes a junior and senior playground, soccer field, colour coated tennis courts with lighting, fitness equipment, fitness loop, site furnishings including seating with umbrellas, park signage, and planting.
-Construction proposed for 2026 pending budget approval.
-Project Update: Residents were invited to comment on the proposed design from December 4, 2024 to January 12, 2025.
-As a result of the feedback recieved the park design has been revised to included the addition of a full size basketball court.
+Construction of a new community park on Bawden Drive located east of Leslie Street and north of Elgin Mills Road East to commence spring of 2026 and be completed late fall 2026.
+The park includes a junior and senior playground, soccer field, colour coated tennis courts with lighting, basketball court, fitness equipment, fitness loop, site furnishings including seating with umbrellas, park signage, and planting.

 | Jefferson Forest Trail |